 Our key findings:

-- The stochastic model predicts the importance of additional cellular processes like maturation of the VMS that have not been investigated before and its role in heterogenous outcomes of infection.
+The stochastic model predicts the importance of additional cellular processes like maturation of the VMS that have not been investigated before and its role in heterogeneous outcomes of infection.